Tame class field theory over local fields: Reciprocity and e tale realization

-where the vertical arrows are the forget support maps (see \lemref{lem:Gysin-CS}).
+where the vertical arrows are the forget support maps (cf. Lemmas~\ref{lem:SH-DM-Maps} and ~\ref{lem:Gysin-CS}).
 But this diagram commutes by the naturality of $\epsilon^*_X$ because the right vertical arrow is obtained from the left vertical arrow by applying $\epsilon^*_X$ to ~\eqref{eqn:Gysin-CS-2}. \end{proof}